 1. A great button down shirt or tunic (or two or three or five).

-A button down shirt is a daily staple in my momiform, and there’s not much that is more nursing-friendly.
+A button down shirt is a daily staple in my momiform, and there’s not much that is more nursing-friendly if you are in that stage.
 I like to layer a long button down over a nursing tank and leggings (leaving it open or buttoning a couple of buttons) for maximum comfort that still looks put together in my early nursing days.
 And then when I’m ready to ditch the nursing tanks and am able to wear jeans again I switch my other basics but stick to a good button down.
 I tend to gravitate towards the roomier boyfriend-style personally, and like them to be on the longer side.

-For a capsule wardrobe, you would just pick a couple really versatile ones, so I recommend finding a good white one and a chambray one.
+For a basics wardrobe, you would just pick a couple really versatile ones, so I recommend finding a good white one and a chambray one.
 Both can be dressed up or down and go with everything.
 If you’re afraid to do white because of kiddo messes, grey is another great option.
 Plaid is too limiting — it only goes with certain things and is more easily remembered so you’ll tend to steer clear of it because you’re afraid people will always think you wear the same plaid shirt.
-But we never worry when we’re wearing simple basics — at least, I don’t 🙂
+But we never worry when we’re wearing simple basics — at least, I don’t 🙂 You can definitely have a plaid or striped button down, but I wouldn’t include it in “basics.”

 2. A maxi dress.